 Because the error happens on the moment the memory limit is reached, the line of code where it fails doesn’t mean that code is causing it: it just happens to be the point where the limit was reached.

-If you have debugging disabled, this might show as a http 500 error.
+If you have debugging disabled, this might show as a http 500 error or a white screen.

-If the checkbox doesn’t fix it, you can try deactivating your caching plugins, and maybe some other plugins.
+You can try deactivating your caching plugin, and maybe some other plugins.
 But you probably need to do something about your memory.
 Hosting environments, and WordPress websites have a limit on the memory that can be used by the website.
 If your server allows it, you can increase the limit in your wp-config.php, by adding this line: